screwdriver-cd/guide/docs/user-guide/api.md

  - enumerate the list of pull-requests open on your repository
  - update the pull-request with the success/failure of the build
  - add/remove repository web-hooks so Screwdriver can be notified on changes

+For more information, see the [GitHub OAuth] documentation.

 ## Swagger